pauloakira/AI_GetStarted/A0 - Introduction to Programming and Python/README.md

-# Linear Regression with Perceptron
+# Introduction to Python and Programming

 ## Introduction